 If you or a family member has been involved in a motor vehicle and car accident, it is important that you obtain proper legal advice to ensure your rights are protected.
-If you have been hurt in a motor vehicle accident, you can make a claim to your insurance company for accident benefits.
+If you have been hurt in a motor vehicle accident, you can make a claim to your insurance company or car accident attorney for accident benefits.
 Any claim that you make is dependent on the situation surrounding your individual accident.
-In Ontario, there are two types of claims that injured car accident victims can make: – Accident Benefits Claims, also called NO FAULT CLAIMS – Tort Claims, also called third party or AT FAULT CLAIMS Automotive Accident Benefits In Ontario, drivers receive accident benefits from their own insurance companies.
-All drivers, passengers and pedestrians are entitled to make a claim for accident benefits if they are injured in a motor vehicle accident, regardless of who was at fault.
-The team of car accident lawyers at Singer Kwinter have over 40 years of experience dealing with all types of motor vehicle accidents.
+In Ontario, there are two types of claims that injured car accident victims can make: – Accident Benefits Claims, also called NO-FAULT CLAIMS – Tort Claims, also called third-party or AT FAULT CLAIMS Automotive Accident Benefits In Ontario, drivers receive accident benefits from their own insurance companies.
+All drivers, passengers, and pedestrians are entitled to make a claim for accident benefits if they are injured in a motor vehicle accident, regardless of who was at fault.
+The team of car accident attorneys at Singer Kwinter has over 40 years of experience dealing with all types of motor vehicle accidents.
 The following is a list of certain benefits that you may be eligible to receive:

 - Income Replacement Benefit (First 2 years): Up to a maximum of $400.00 a week.
 Eligible if you were earning income before the accident and are unable to return to work.
 Calculated by taking 70% of your gross income, commencing one week following the loss, for the first two years if you are unable to do your own job; thereafter if you are unable to do any job, until age 65 which decreases until death.
 Optional benefits may also increase the amount.